-Originally published in the July issue of Fenuxe magazine, on newsstands in metro Atlanta now.
+Originally published in the July issue of Fenuxe magazine.

 Drag feels everywhere now, but we still haven’t reached the saturation point.
 Alongside hip-hop culture, which carries its own wealth of history and struggles for mainstream acceptance, both it and drag tell a narrative through-line that parallels American culture as a whole.
 In perhaps the most uncertain time in history, it’s stabilizing, motivating even, to see minority communities band together to express themselves in the most authentic way possible.
 This can only be done through art.

 Hip-Hop music and culture have had a stronghold in mainstream media for decades now, but drag particularly has hit a stride in recent years.
 The rise of the current presidential administration in America alongside RuPaul’s Drag Race’s move made from minor-league channel LOGO to VH1 has created this perfect storm of perhaps hyper-awareness of drag culture in the public eye.
 Straight people are being exposed to and gobbling up RPDR, and more power to it!
 There’s no doubting the significance RuPaul has personally had in lifting the artform from metropolitan clubs and live venues to mainstream media but drags sights are set higher than that.